famous Cube Houses (Kubuswoningen, built in 1984)

 a reputation as one of the Europe's best clubbing cities.

-1996 Erasmus Bridge, also know as The Swan (De Zwaan), linking north
+Erasmus Bridge, Erasmusbrug, also know as The Swan (De Zwaan), linking north

-sights are the magnificently modern structures, a few fine
+sights are the magnificently modern structures alongside a few fine

 old buildings, notable museums such as Boijmans Van Beuningen Museum

-(for great masters), the Kunsthal (for contemporary art and design)
+(for great masters but they also have a modern wing featuring surrealism), the Kunsthal (for contemporary art and design exhibitions)